-A part of the application process is to have the student visit the career or technical education program he/she is interested in and complete an interview.
-Applicants will rate the programs they are interested in on their application form as their first, second and third choice.
-All efforts will be made to give each student their first choice, however, students should prepare for the possibility of earning admission to their second or third.
+Applicants will rate the programs they are interested in on their application form as their first and second choice.
+All efforts will be made to give each student their first choice, however, students should prepare for the possibility of earning admission to their second.
 Once the student (and parent) has signed and returned the confirmation form, the student is considered enrolled.